How Long To Keep Your Records After Selling the House?

 Renovation permits

-Beard also recommends keeping copies of records where the new homeowner might encounter a legal problem, for instance, any permits you pulled for renovations before you sold.
+Beard also recommends keeping copies of records where the new homeowner might encounter a legal problem.
+This includes any permits you pulled for renovations before you sold.
 If someone does a certain amount of renovations without permits, the next buyer could be held liable retroactively for non-permitted work found during a later inspection.

 Home warranties

-Likewise, hang on to any warranties for pest control, building improvements, roofing work, and appliances (built-in washer/dryer, water heater, refrigerator, HVAC system), as well as service contracts, for the life of the warranty, even if you sell the home before the warranty expires.
+Likewise, keep any warranties for pest control, building improvements, roofing work, appliances (built-in washer/dryer, water heater, refrigerator, HVAC system), and service contracts, for the life of the warranty, even if you sell the home before the warranty expires.

-Although many documents are relatively available online, Beard also suggests keeping copies of any records unique to your former home, again to field any immediate questions or potential issues from the new owners.
+Although many documents are relatively available online, Beard also suggests keeping copies of any records unique to your former home to field any immediate questions or potential issues from the new owners.

 “I live in a 1949 house—there’s a fireproof safe cemented to the floor in the garage,” she said.
 If she were to sell the house, she’d pass on not only records of replacing the roof and the windows but information about the safe as well.